 How to Protect Wood Floors with Area Rugs

-While it can look nice to have a smaller area rugs that just covers the floor in a seating area, if you want to protect the wood flooring in a larger area, you’re going to need a larger rug.
-Oversized rugs are large enough that they may reach all the ways to the walls, depending on the room.
+While it can look nice to have a smaller area rug that just covers the floor in a seating area, if you want to protect the wood flooring in a larger area, you’re going to need a larger rug.
+Oversized rugs are large enough that they may reach all the way to the walls in some rooms.

-If you're covering your wood floor with a rug, you'll want to make sure that the room is still functional.
+Be sure to pick a rug that won’t take away from the functionality of the room.
 If you’re placing a rug in an office, make sure it has a low pile that won’t interfere with a rolling office chair.
-The best rugs for rooms with heavy furniture, like a living room, are high-pile rugs because they are less susceptible to dents and can be easily fluffed when you rearrange furniture.
+Use high-pile rugs in living rooms and dens with heavy furniture because they are less susceptible to dents and can be easily fluffed when you rearrange furniture.

-If your rug has a rough finish on the bottom, it can gradually scratch wood floors.
+If your rug has a rough backing it can gradually scratch wood floors.
 Provide a barrier between your rug and the floor with a non-slip rug pad.
 In places where you do the most walking or standing, choose a carpet pad with a little bit of extra cushioning.
-For flat-weave rugs, try a duel-sided felt rug pad that reduces slippage and is discreet under thin rugs.
-Synthetic rubber pads are the most inexpensive option and can easily be trimmed with scissors to fit a rug with an irregular shape.
+For flat-weave rugs, try a dual-sided felt rug pad that reduces slippage and is discreet under thin rugs.
+Synthetic rubber pads are the most inexpensive option and can easily be trimmed with scissors to fit rugs with irregular shapes.